gs1/gs1-syntax-engine/maintenance/docker/cs-docs/GS1.Encoders.md

 ```

 **Note:** It is required that AIM Symbology Identifiers are enabled on the barcode
-reader.

-**Note:** It is assumed the scanned barcode message "survives the channel" intact,
+reader, and that the scanned barcode message "survives the channel" intact,
 i.e. that no character substitutions have been made by the reader, in
 particular that any embedded FNC1 separator characters are correctly
 represented by GS characters (ASCII 29).
 If this is not the case then the
 scanned data should be pre-processed to meet this requirement.